differentprogramming/cx16-Embedded-solid/README.md

    - Things that aren't in the language because it doesn't seem worth the effort: goto.

 7) Flow of control: Functions, if then elseif else end, while, do until, for, break/continue for loops, switch case.
-8) Things that my indulgence.
+8) Things that are my indulgence.
 I call the boolean type "whether" and instead of "true" and "false" I have "yes" and "no".
 You're asked to use a comment so that whenever something is typed "whether" you state what the question being answered is.
 9) As I said when I talked about why I named the language "Solid", this language is designed for practial development not conceptual purity.
 Classes are not objects.
 Numbers are not objects.
 Whether other types are objects depends on whether that simplifies the compiler, but you won't be given the option of adding methods to built in types.
 10) Once the language is done then I (we?
 Any help?) can work on a developement environment.
 At least an editor.
 A debugger would be nice.
 And I'm curious if I can make a nice environment from it all.
 Maybe a text mode windowing system >.>  After all, I want the same for a PC version.